codio/site/source/docs/content/authoring/assessments/assessments-code-tests.html.md

 The Code Test assessment type allows you to write code that checks code a student has written.
 You can write the code in any language you like provided it can be run from the command line, which covers almost all likely scenarios.

+### Sample Starter Pack
+There is a Starter Pack project that you can add to your account.
+[Click here to install](https://codio.com/home/starter-packs/cc68d38b-b0ea-4825-9814-46a3594c2b11/).
+This project contains examples for all types of auto-graded assessments as well as a Codio Guides cheat sheet.

 ## Test definition
 Setting up a Code Test within the Guide editor is very simple.
 As you can see from the screenshot below, you should specify the following details